two-hundred/celerity-docs/docs/blueprint/core-functions.md

 The `fromjson` function is used to extract values from a serialised json string.
 Implementations should use [json pointer notation](https://datatracker.ietf.org/doc/rfc6901/) to allow for the extraction of values from complex serialised structures.
+**This only works for extracting values when the root of the json string is an object.**

 **Parameters:**